“Springtime is the land awakening. The March winds are the morning yawn.”

 The new flower buds on these plants will survive light frosts but we recommend protecting them for the next few weeks.
 By Easter they will be a mass of vibrant, almost iridescent blues, pinks and purples that will continue throughout the summer.

-Tomatoes are one of the easiest of vegetables to grow and one of the most rewarding.
+Tomatoes are one of the easiest of fruits to grow and one of the most rewarding.
 The Suttons Spring Planner 2018 includes an 8-page tomato plant pull out so order now if you haven’t already received your free copy – http://www.suttons.co.uk/CatalogueRequest.aspx

 Caring for our Environment